 Service points are earned based upon participation in the house service project.
 House service projects will culminate during Family Service Week.
 Additionally, houses will earn points based upon the creativity, quality, and effectiveness of their service project.

 Conduct points are earned through quarterly conduct marks.
 Additionally, points may be deducted from each house for failure to comply with school expectations.

 Activity points are awarded at quarterly events.
-These events will be held one Friday per quarter and provide the opportunity for students to compete on behalf of their house through various organized activities such as athletic competitions, board games, or talent shows.
+These events provide the opportunity for students to compete on behalf of their house through various organized activities such as athletic competitions, board games, or talent shows.
 Scheduled in late April, the fourth quarter capstone activity will be the Griffon Games.
-With a lot of points on the line, the Griffon Games include Olympic-style athletic events to challenge the physical as well as academic exercises designed to reward the intellect.
+With a lot of points on the line, the Griffon Games include Olympic-style athletic events to challenge the physical as well as academic exercises such as a science fair and spelling bee designed to reward the intellect.